Felipe Garín Ortiz de Taranco: Career

 Because of its dual legal and historical formation, Felipe Garin could practice in both fields, but not equally.
 His interest in history began soon and most of his career he served as art historian.
 He was president of the Real Academia de Bellas Artes de San Carlos de Valencia (Spain) from 1974, and director of the journal "Archivo del Arte Valenciano" a referent in Valencian Art.
 He was honored referee of the College Doctors and Graduates in Philosophy and Letters and Sciences of the University of Valencia and was the head of Service Artistic Information, archaeological and ethnological of the university of Valencia.
 He was also president of the Provincial Commission of Monuments and Historical- Artistic elements of Valencia.
 He was also member of Academy of Valencian Culture; Institute Alfonso El magnanimo, and promoted and defended Valencian Culture and language along his career.
-He was a corresponding member of the Royal Academic of History of Madrid, the Real Academia de Bellas Artes de San Fernando, the Real Academy of Fine Arts of San Jorge de Barcelona, the Real Academia de Bellas Artes de Santa Isabel de Hungría (Seville), the Royal Academy Hispanoamericana (Cadiz), the Velez Academy of Fine Arts at Ecija (Sevilla), and The Hispanic Society of America.
+He was a corresponding member of the Royal Academic of History of Madrid, the Real Academia de Bellas Artes de San Fernando, the Real Academy of Fine Arts of San Jorge de Barcelona, the Real Academia de Bellas Artes de Santa Isabel de Hungría (Seville), the Royal Academy Hispanoamericana (Cádiz), the Velez Academy of Fine Arts at Ecija (Sevilla), and The Hispanic Society of America.

 Among the many awards received include: the gold medal for Cultural Merit awarded by the Ministry of Culture, the Cross of the Order of Alfonso X, National Prize of Literature and Art Criticism, Spanish National Superior Research Council Award, Gold Medal of the "Circulo de Bellas Artes" in Valencia, Gold Medal of the University Politécnica of Valencia and Medal of the Faculty of Fine Arts in Valencia.

 He received the High Distinction of the Generalitat Valenciana Cultural Merit in 1995.
 Also, it has a statue located in 1993 in the "Jardines de Viveros" a park close to the San Pio V Museum of Valence where he performed his activity and also names a street about his hometown Valencia.
 He was a candidate on several occasions "Prince of Asturias prize" in Fine Arts.